BethKidd/Plant-Narrative-1/Group_Project/README.md

 license="granted by holder">

 ###
 Aboriginal Australians value paperbark so highly that some have incorporated the tree into their names.
 The most famous of those is Oodgeroo Noonuccal (1920-1993), an Aboriginal Australian activist, educator, and artist.
 Formerly known as Kath Walker, the name she adopted in 1988 translates to “paperbark tree of the Noonuccal,” crediting the group name of her ancestors.
 Noonuccal devoted her life to articulating the feelings of Aboriginal people and combating social inequality.
-Her writing explores themes of cultural identity, spirituality, place and time, interwoven withrich descriptions of Australia’s natural environment.
+Her writing explores themes of cultural identity, spirituality, place and time, interwoven with rich descriptions of Australia’s natural environment.
 In the poem “Oodgeroo,” which dates to the time of her name change, Noonuccal tells the story of a woman severed from her culture and people who, with the help of Biami the Good Spirit and the paperbark trees, spent many years recording (on paperbark) lost tribal stories.[^28] The poem concludes with the woman’s adoption into a tribe of paperbark trees, with her old foe Time losing his power over her and the woman finding peace.
 In this poem, the utility of *Melaleuca* and Noonuccal’s feeling of kinship with the trees is evident.
 Noonuccal advocated not only for Aboriginal Australians but for the environment.
 Her work draws attention to ecological symbiosis and the importance of the natural environment to Indigenous peoples and traditions.
 <param ve-entity eid="Q457278">
 <param ve-video id="ZPQr30eEQdY"
 title="Oodgeroo Noonuccal Reading Her Poems">